Your free business.com+ membership unlocks exclusive tech deals and advisor support

 • Training new customer service staff

-As with ChatBot, you start by uploading files or letting it scan your site.
-You can also provide a sitemap so it pulls real-time data only from specified pages.
+As with ChatBot, you start by uploading files or letting the platform scan your website.
+You can also provide a sitemap so it pulls data only from specified pages.
 From there, CustomGPT.ai uses the information to generate responses for both customers and internal teams.

 You can customize the chatbot’s appearance, schedule knowledge base updates and test everything before going live.